Interviewsand Articles

 photo - r. whittaker

 Not long after the publication of works & conversations #42 with its memorable conversation with Dennis Ludlow (his first public role had been in the premier of Sam Shepard’s Pulitzer Prize winning Buried Child), I got a note from w&c contributor, Leslie Curchack: “I’d like to recommend someone for you to meet and perhaps interview.
 He is in fact, my ex-husband Fred.”
-Fred Curchack, I quickly learned, is an actor, playwright, teacher, director and mentor—a man whose calling appeared in childhood, was reinforced in grade school and gained traction from there all the way to great reviews in the New York Times.
+Fred Curchack, I quickly learned, is an actor, playwright, teacher, director and mentor—a man whose calling appeared in childhood, was reinforced in grade school and gained traction from there all the way to a profession and great reviews in the New York Times. - Richard Whittaker

 works: Now you got involved in the Gurdjieff work early on.